sapegin/washingcode-book/manuscript/150_Editing.md

 ### Make it your own

-One of the biggest features of moderns development environments and code editors is their flexibility and customizability: hundreds of color schemes, fonts made specifically for programming, any part of UI can be hidden or adjusted...
+One of the biggest features of moderns development environments and code editors is their flexibility and customizability: hundreds of color schemes, fonts made specially for programming, any part of UI can be hidden or adjusted...

 I [don’t do well with distractions](https://sapegin.me/blog/adhd-focus/) and overstimulation, so my environment is very minimal and with very low contrast.
 In some editors it’s called _zen mode_ but for me it’s my normal mode.